Superadditivity in large $N$ field theories and performance of quantum tasks: Implications of superadditivity (II): Performance of quantum tasks

 \section{Implications of superadditivity (II): Performance of quantum tasks}

 Superadditivity for large $N$ algebras provides an interpretation of the connected wedge theorems (CWTs) recently discussed in~\cite{May:2019yxi, May:2019odp, May:2021nrl, May:2022clu}.
 The CWTs concern the duality between quantum tasks that can be completed by bulk and boundary protocols.
-May~\cite{May:2019yxi} found that certain quantum tasks cannot be performed through a local boundary protocol but can be performed through a local bulk protocol.
-The existence of the bulk protocol and holographic duality of quantum tasks implies the existence of a non-local boundary protocol to perform the task.
+May~\cite{May:2019yxi} found that certain quantum tasks cannot be performed through a local boundary protocol but can be performed through a local bulk protocol.\footnote{Recently the CWT has been extended to finite cutoff AdS~\cite{Mori:2023swn} and the static patch of de Sitter~\cite{Franken:2024wmh} using a notion of ``induced causlity.''
+In this paper, we assume standard causality for the boundary manifold so our results are not directly applicable to the settings of~\cite{Mori:2023swn} and~\cite{Franken:2024wmh}.} The existence of the bulk protocol and holographic duality of quantum tasks implies the existence of a non-local boundary protocol to perform the task.
 The existence of a non-local boundary protocol was then interpreted as being facilitated by a large amount of mutual information between certain configurations of disjoint boundary intervals.

 {Here we provide an alternative interpretation of the non-local boundary protocol as being due to the superadditivity of certain boundary algebras.
 This re-casts the existence of the protocol in terms of the existence of non-trivial operators: in the large $N$ limit, there are more nonlocal operations available than one would have naively expected based on additivity.
 The reinterpretation also leads to a natural reformulation and generalization of the CWTs.
 Finally, since the bulk construction of the protocol is based on the causal structure of the bulk geometry, the CWTs can be viewed as establishing new (and rather subtle) connections between the superadditivity of boundary CFT algebras and the causal structure of the bulk spacetime. }